Innov8tia is quite active, so much so that

 Third, we learn that EVE GROUP is also a startup (what??) competing at the event, going by the name China Craftmanship.
 EVE GROUP aka China Craftmanship hires people from a low-income mountain dwelling ethic group to sew high end expensive clothing using traditional designs.
 Sort of a social enterprise cultural promotion startup.
 So this startup, founded in 1994 with 500+ retail locations across China, is competing for the grand prize along with Innov8tia and the other startups – while also sponsoring and hosting the event.
 They also provided the nice embroidered gift bags everyone received.

 Someone didn’t proofread their email address…

-Needless to say, EVE GROUP was one of the winners.
+Needless to say, EVE GROUP was the winner of the competition.
 Seems like a conflict of interest to me.